Trump Faults Spy Bosses As Break Widens Between What They Advise And What He Does

 - Trump goes back and forth about what he accepts about foreign influence in U.S. elections, especially by Russia; Coats and the heads of the intelligence community told Congress that foreign powers not only interfered last year, they'll likely unveil new types of mischief in the 2020 race.

 The White House and the intelligence community even differ over which top administration officials should get access to secret information.
-FBI authorities recommended against awarding security a clearance to Trump's son-in-law and adviser Jared Kushner but White House overruled them because that authority stems from the president.
+FBI authorities recommended against awarding security a clearance to Trump's son-in-law and adviser Jared Kushner but the White House overruled them because that authority stems from the president.

 In responding to a question about the clearance, FBI Director Christopher Wray summed up the situation in which the national security establishment finds itself: All it can do is present what it learns to the president, he said.

 Trump retains the privilege, as president, to take whatever action he wants.

 "We do not actually make recommendations one way or the other about the clearances," Wray said.
 "The decision about what to do based on those facts is entrusted by long-standing process to the requesting entity.
 So we provide the information, but then they make the call."